dsanz/xChecklist/README.md

           must/        → items here must be considered to minimally include xcutting feature from a functional perspective
              item-A.md → checklist item (or group of them).
 Use item name as filename item-B.md → checklist item (or group of them).
-Use item name as filename should/      → items here have to be considered to decently cover the xcutting feature from a functional perspective (same structure as must/)
+Use item name as filename should/      → items here have to be considered to appropriately cover the xcutting feature from a functional perspective (same structure as must/)
        technical/      → items targeted to feature implementation (same structure as functional/)